Nonperturbative correlation functions from homotopy algebras: New formula for correlation functions

 \subsection{Transforming the formula}

 Let us recapitulate the result of the preceding subsection in terms of slightly modified notation.
-We consider the Lorentzian case, but it is straightforward to modify the discussion to the Euclidean case.
 We denote the coderivation which describes the action by ${\bf M}$.
 We then choose its free part and a solution to the free equations of motion.
 Since it is no longer important whether or not the solution is trivial, we denote the free part of ${\bf M}$ by ${\bf Q}$ without distinguishing between ${\bf Q}$ and ${\bf Q}_\ast$.
 We denote the coderivation which describes the interactions by ${\bm m}$, and ${\bf M}$ is the sum of ${\bf Q}$ and ${\bm m}$:

 We will later consider the case where the solution solves the free equation of motion but does not solve the full equations of motion, so we denote the solution to the free part of the equations of motion by $\Phi_\ast^{(0)}$ instead of $\Phi_\ast$ in the preceding subsection.
 In terms of the coderivation ${\bf \Phi}_\ast^{(0)}$ associated with $\Phi_\ast^{(0)}$, we have